Justin Morgenroth

 Urban forestry, forestry, remote sensing, geospatial science

-Professor Justin Morgenroth leads the ‘Remote Sensing and Geospatial Analysis Research Group’ at the School of Forestry.
+Professor Justin Morgenroth leads the FOReST research group at the School of Forestry.
 He’s interested in describing the spatial and temporal dynamics of New Zealand’s urban forests, indigenous forests, and exotic forest plantations using a range of quantitative techniques.
 He works extensively with remote sensing or earth observation techniques, including lidar, as well as aerial and satellite imagery.
 He holds a BSc in Computer Science (University of Western Ontario), a Masters in Forest Conservation (University of Toronto), and a PhD in Forestry (University of Canterbury).

 Vega Xu